How and Where Retailers Can Ship Alcohol Direct-to-Consumer

-Beyond the 10 “license” states and D.C., there are currently three states that operate under what is known as reciprocity rules.
-These states are California, New Mexico and Idaho, which all permit shipments of wine only.
+Beyond the 10 “license” states and D.C., there are currently two states that operate under what is known as reciprocity rules.
+These states are California and New Mexico, which permit shipments of wine only.

-These three reciprocity states allow out-of-state retailers to sell directly to their residents only if those out-of-state retailers are located in a state that allows out-of-state retailers to sell directly to their residents without any licensing, tax or other regulatory burdens.
+These two reciprocity states allow out-of-state retailers to sell directly to their residents only if those out-of-state retailers are located in a state that allows out-of-state retailers to sell directly to their residents without any licensing, tax or other regulatory burdens.
 Put more simply, the rules in state B must be as free and open for retailer DtC sales as the rules in state A for a retailer shipping from state B to sell to a resident of state A. They may also require a specific letter of agreement between the two states, indicating that there are no license or tax requirements.
-Currently, only California, New Mexico and Idaho have such an agreement.
+Currently, only California and New Mexico have such an agreement.

 Nevada, Wyoming, Louisiana, Alaska, Connecticut, Florida and West Virginia permit the DtC sale of wine only for retailers.
 Nebraska, North Dakota, D.C. and New Hampshire permit the DtC sale of all types of beverage alcohol.
 Virginia permits the DtC sale of beer and wine, as does Oregon.
 However, Oregon only allows beer to come from states that themselves permit DtC shipping of beer.